kmhess/SoFiA-image-pipeline/README.md

 Advanced tips
 --------
+* Some troubleshooting is available on the [wiki](https://github.com/kmhess/SoFiA-image-pipeline/wiki).

-* If you have a large catalog of sources, start by testing SIP with just a small subset (copy the catalog with the full SoFiA header formatting, but keeping only the first couple sources.)
-Make sure the image and text outputs from SIP for those sources are as you expect.
+* If you have a large catalog of sources, start by testing SIP with the `-id N` option, where `N` is a source id number.
+Make sure the image and text outputs from SIP for that source are as you expect.
 Adjust optional variables as necessary.
 Run on your larger catalog.

 * In addition to overlaying HI contours on survey images available through `astroquery`, a user can request false color images from `'decals'`, or `'panstarrs'`, or gray scale HST-ACS Mosaic images for sources within the COSMOS field with `'hst'`.
 The HST image size is currently hardcoded to 40 arcsec on a side.